 Buying a newly constructed home is a great feeling.
-Having issues with that new home tends to let the air out of your balloon really quickly….. with that sinking feeling soon to follow.
+Having issues with that new home can quickly take away the excitement of a brand new property.

-One thing folks tend to think is that all new homes are created the same and should be in perfect shape.
-Everything should work like it is brand new with only a fine tuning required here and there.
-The same trusted developer always turns out the same trusted home right?
+One false conception folks tend to have is that all new homes are created the same and should be in perfect shape.
+It’s common to think that everything in a new property should work with the occasional tunings here and there.

-These are a just a few of the reasons to get your new home inspected by a local, knowledgeable, hometown inspector.
-Someone who will be around for years and decades to come, to help you answer all those questions…..personally.
+These are just a few of the many benefits of getting your new home inspected by a local, knowledgeable, hometown inspector.
+Someone who will be around for years to come to answer your home-related questions.